lombax85/docker-apache-mysql-php-mongo/README.md

 ```
 - The whole project will be installed inside the "docker" subdir, you will find a .env file where you can set your additional environment variables

-NOTE: Since docker-compose use the containing folder name as the prefix for it's container, if you want to use this project more than once on your machine/server, you have to change these lines:
+NOTE: Since docker-compose use the containing folder name as the prefix for its container, if you want to use this project more than once on your machine/server, you have to change these lines:
 ```
 "docker/": ["lombax85/docker-apache-mysql-php-mongo"]
 ...